 A : The kelvin is the base unit of temperature in the International System of Units (SI), having the unit symbol K. It is named after the Belfast-born Glasgow University engineer and physicist William Thomson, 1st Baron Kelvin (1824–1907).

 Color Temperature of the Light are broadly classified in few categories.
-The major categories are.

 Warm White 3000K